 Today, they are an essential tool for different trades across almost every labor field.
 Electrical contractors, telephone line workers, steel builders, and painters all use boom lifts to perform daily tasks.
 While they are a utilitarian for almost any project requiring a high reach, it is not always easy to distinguish exactly which piece of equipment is best for which job.
 Know how to pick the right equipment can help you get the work done faster and easier.

-Types of Boom Lifts
+Types of Boom Lifts:

 Telescopic Boom Lifts are elevated work platforms that can extend telescopically.
-They are also referred to as straight booms or stick booms.
-This type of boom lift is special as it offers greater horizontal reach than any other type of aerial platform, allowing workers to perform in areas with limited access points.
-These booms start around 40 ft and can go up as high as 185 ft.
+They zoom in and out much like an automatic antenna on a car.
+They are also sometimes referred to as straight booms or stick booms.
+This type of boom lift offers greater horizontal reach than any other type of aerial platform allowing you to work in areas with limited access points.
+These booms come in a variety of heights, from 40 ft to as high as 185 ft.

 Articulating Boom Lifts are elevated work platforms that can articulate like an arm due to their jointed sections.
 This allows users to reach difficult areas by reaching over access areas that otherwise may be blocked by obstacles.
 These types of platforms are sometimes also called “up and over booms” or “knuckle booms.”
 These machines are very versatile and perfect for tight spaces, but they may not reach as high.
 They start at heights of around 30 ft and can go up as high as 158 ft.